remix-run/remix/docs/future/vite.md

 At first, this might seem like a compromise for DX when compared to the existing Remix compiler, but it actually has some nice benefits.
 To start, the mental model is much simpler: `.server` is for server-only code, everything else could be on both the client and the server.
 Additionally, this brings Remix in alignment with module-level `"use client"` and `"use server"` directives necessary for when Remix adopts React Server Components.

-## Troubleshooting

-Check out the [known issues with the Remix Vite plugin on GitHub][issues-vite] before filing a new bug report!

-### HMR

-If you are expecting hot updates but getting full page reloads, check out our [discussion on Hot Module Replacement][hmr] to learn more about the limitations of React Fast Refresh and workarounds for common issues.

 ## Acknowledgements